An Informal and Incomplete History of Swat Debate

 During the mid-1980s Swarthmore apparently still participated in at least some of the same sort of small and highly publicized collegiate debates as it had earlier in its history.
 The poster to the left of this paragraph, from 1985, advertises a debate in which the Princeton Debate Panel invited Swarthmore to their campus to debate the resolution, “The beef goes on.”
 A similar poster still in the possession of the Peaslee Debate Society advertises a debate in the 1980s between Swarthmore and Yale on the resolution, “We should bring back the 1960s,” with Yale on the affirmative and Swarthmore on the negative.
 Articles about the Debate Society in The Phoenix from the mid-80s, however, indicate that Swarthmore was also participating in weekly debate tournaments not unlike those today.

 The current style of APDA debate typically involves a number of schools from across the East Coast (and occasionally some schools as far away as Chicago, Minnesota, or Stanford) gathering at a host institution each weekend to compete in five rounds of parliamentary debate, with a break to outrounds starting with quarter-finals that, although open to the public, often only find debaters in the audience.
 In addition to attending APDA tournaments, Swarthmore on occasion sends teams to compete at tournaments in Canada hosted by the Canadian University Society for Intercollegiate Debate (CUSID).
 Lastly, Swarthmore annually competes in APDA’s National Debate Championship each spring, the World Universities Debating Championship over winter break, and, since its inception in 1991, the North American Debate Championships, a tournament between APDA’s and CUSID’s best.
 APDA tournaments use a distinctly American form of parliamentary debate that consists of a 40-minute round between two teams of two individuals each; CUSID tournaments have slightly different rules, but still feature rounds between two teams of two debaters.
 Worlds rounds are conducted in British Parliamentary style, which have two teams of two debaters each on the affirmative side of a resolution, and two teams of two debaters each on the negative side of the resolution.
 Despite the differences in style, Swarthmore debaters have excelled in both the national and international circuits over the past few decades.
-Additionally, we have been given the honor of hosting APDA’s National Championships three times in the span of just nine years; we hosted Nationals in 1996, 2000, and will host it again in April 2004.
+Additionally, we have been given the honor of hosting APDA’s National Championships three times in the span of just nine years; we hosted Nationals in 1996, 2000, and 2004.

 The Peaslee Debate Society currently resides in Tarble 306, a room located behind Tarble All-Campus Space and directly above Paces.
 It apparently moved to Tarble from Bond Hall in the late 1990s, though we do not have information where Peaslee was located in Bond, or for how long it had been there.
 We were one of the few student groups on campus to have a permanent home during the late 90s and early 00s, as most groups were waiting for the upcoming renovation of Parrish before they could find a room to permanently call their own.
 As a side note, the Bongo Board currently in the Peaslee Room that is now used to deliver election speeches from originally belonged to Josh Davis ’87, one of Swarthmore’s most successful debaters of the past few decades.